npruehs/ue4-rts/Documents/Manual/Maps.md

 1. Build navigation.
 You may press P to review your results in the viewport.
 1. Add your player starts to the map.
 1. Set the Team Index for each player start.

+1. Add an RTSMinimapVolume to the very center of your map.
+1. Set its brush size to match the extents of your playable map.
+1. Set the Minimap Image to a nice top-down screenshot of your map.